 PSE Response: Applying costs WECC-wide provides prices that are more accurate to how PSE will see the market and costs to customers.
 Applying it to Washington only just shifts energy generation to other areas.
 If we apply a tax on Washington only, the economic dispatch might be different, leading to higher emissions.

 PSE prepared a flowchart visualizing the 2019 IRP Scenarios on slide 34 of the slide deck.

 Comment (Virginia Lohr): We want to include the social cost of carbon because it is important for the planet.
-Thank you for including the social cost of carbon on this slide.
+Thank you for including the social cost of carbon on this slide compared to the similar slide from the kick-off meeting.
+However, this still does not represent how we want the social cost of carbon to be used.

 This comment was supported by the Sierra Club and the League of Women Voters.